-This project was commissioned to YesYesNo for a Star Wars theme wedding.
+This project was commissioned to YesYesNo for a Star Wars themed wedding.
 The robot needed to be real scale and remote controlled to move it the way it looks in the movie.
-I was in charge of all related with the physical design, including mechanisms and considering the inclusion of electronic parts such as sensors, speakers, lights, batteries and micro-controllers.
+I was in charge of all related with the hardware design, including mechanisms and considering the inclusion of electronic parts such as sensors, speakers, lights, batteries and micro-controllers.

 Tags: 3D, 3d printed robot, 3D printer, arduino, physical computing, r2d2, raspberry pi, robot, robotic, star wars, yesyesno

 The dimensions about 47″ high and 20″ diameter were taken from the official web of R2D2 builders Astromech, as well as all the drawings with which I was able to design 3D models of many parts using Rhinoceros , and then print them using the 3D printer Makerbot .
 The rest of the materials were mainly recycled from scratch, some parts were made by hand and others using a laser cutter.